marcoXbresciani/TKCompanionApp/README.md

 ## Usage
 Well, it's easy: install the app, open the app, click some buttons.
-There are no games, no quizzes, no actions to take.
+There are no games, no quizzes, no actions to take (yet).
 Just sit, follow the menu, learn, practice and improve.

 ### Legend